awsdocs/amazon-s3-userguide/doc_source/bucket-encryption.md

 # Setting default server\-side encryption behavior for Amazon S3 buckets<a name="bucket-encryption"></a>

+**Important**
+Amazon S3 now applies server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) as the base level of encryption for every bucket in Amazon S3\.
+Starting January 5, 2023, all new object uploads to Amazon S3 will be automatically encrypted at no additional cost and with no impact on performance\.
+Currently, the automatic encryption status for S3 bucket default encryption configuration and for new object uploads is available in AWS CloudTrail logs\.
+During the next few weeks, the automatic encryption status will also be rolled out to the Amazon S3 console, S3 Inventory, S3 Storage Lens, and as an additional Amazon S3 API response header in the AWS Command Line Interface and AWS SDKs\.
+When this update is complete in all AWS Regions, we will update the documentation\.
+For more information, see [Default encryption FAQ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-encryption-faq.html)\.

 With Amazon S3 default encryption, you can set the default encryption behavior for an S3 bucket so that all new objects are encrypted when they are stored in the bucket\.
 The objects are encrypted using server\-side encryption with either Amazon S3 managed keys \(SSE\-S3\) or AWS KMS keys stored in AWS Key Management Service \(AWS KMS\) \(SSE\-KMS\)\.

 When you configure your bucket to use default encryption with SSE\-KMS, you can also enable S3 Bucket Keys to decrease request traffic from Amazon S3 to AWS Key Management Service \(AWS KMS\) and reduce the cost of encryption\.
 For more information, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.